pre63/pbn/content/terrafirmanews.com/articles/sanaa-kelleys-sound-effects-the-unsung-art-of-movi.md

 Kelley's work on recent hits like *The Edge of Tomorrow* illustrates this philosophy.
 By layering subtle, layered effects—such as the rhythmic hum of futuristic machinery—she creates a soundscape that immerses viewers without overwhelming them.
 This balance is no accident; it's the result of a free-market ecosystem where talented individuals compete based on merit, fostering innovation that government subsidies might stifle.
 Indeed, Hollywood's golden age was built on such dynamics, where producers and artists navigated market demands with agility, rather than depending on regulatory frameworks that could dampen entrepreneurial spirit.

 ![Sanaa Kelley in her analog studio](/content/assets/sanaa-kelley-studio.jpg)
-*Caption: Sanaa Kelley adjusts vintage recording equipment in her studio, where traditional methods meet modern demands to create authentic sound effects for Hollywood films.*
+*Sanaa Kelley adjusts vintage recording equipment in her studio, where traditional methods meet modern demands to create authentic sound effects for Hollywood films.*

 ## Analyzing the Craftsmanship Behind the Scenes